Impact of Gut Microbiota on Host Physiology

 Dr. Kashyap's lab has shown that gut bacteria and its metabolites modulate gastrointestinal physiology by increasing serotonin production from the enterochromaffin (EC) cells in the gastrointestinal tract.
 Serotonin is an important neurotransmitter and paracrine messenger in the gastrointestinal tract that plays a critical role in regulating gastrointestinal physiology in health and disease.

 Serotonin released from the EC cells regulates gastrointestinal motility and secretion by acting on multiple serotonin receptor subtypes.
-The Gut Microbiome Lab is now examining how serotonin receptor subtypes are affected by gut microbiota and the resultant impact on gastrointestinal physiology.
+The Gut Microbiome Lab is now examining how serotonin receptor subtypes are affected by gut microbiota and the resultant impact on gastrointestinal physiology, including both host mucus release and whole-gut motility.

 Research on the impact of the gut microbiome on host physiology in Dr. Kashyap's lab is aimed at improving the understanding of microbiota-mediated modulation of serotonin and other host signaling pathways, which will help scientists develop new targeted therapies for people with functional gastrointestinal disorders such as irritable bowel syndrome.